YUSRIN20/URL-Shortener-Backend/Readme.md

 - **GET /api/user/shortid/:shortUrl**: Redirect to the original URL associated with the short URL.
 - **GET /api/user/geturlcounts**: Get analytics on URL clicks.

-## Author

-This backend application is developed and maintained by [Yusrin].

 ## License

 This project is licensed under the [MIT License](LICENSE).